 For reliable operation, the serial LocoBuffer interfaces require that the RS232 control leads provide flow control.

-The Keyspan adapters are also known to work with the LocoBuffer.
+Keyspan USB-to-Serial Adapters are also known to work with the LocoBuffer.
 We've gotten reports of success from Windows 98, Windows ME, Windows XP and Mac OS X users.
 You'll have to get a special cable to connect the 9-pin connector on the Keyspan adapter to the 25-pin connector on the original LocoBuffer; later models have a 9-pin serial connector.

 We have also had a report that the "IConcepts" adapter, purchased at CompUSA, works with Windows ME and Windows XP.